lucasdias111/margin-desktop/README.md

-# agora Desktop client
+# margin Desktop client

-This is the repository for the agora desktop client
+This is the repository for the margin desktop client